Linuxfabrik/monitoring-plugins/check-plugins/mysql-joins/README.md

 ## States

 * WARN if more than 250 joins without indexes per day on a lifetime average (`Select_range_check + Select_full_join` divided by `Uptime / 86400`).
 * WARN if `join_buffer_size > 4 MiB`.
-The buffer is allocated **per session**, so `max_connections × join_buffer_size` is real reserved memory; above 4 MiB the cost is paid without measurable benefit on the joins-without-indexes rate (this is the same threshold above which MySQLTuner stops recommending to raise the buffer).
-MySQLTuner itself does not alert this case; we deliberately do because the memory cost is admin-visible.
+The buffer is allocated **per session**, so `max_connections × join_buffer_size` is real reserved memory.
+The 4 MiB threshold is MySQLTuner's heuristic cutoff (the point above which MySQLTuner stops recommending to raise the buffer); MySQLTuner itself does not alert oversized buffers, but the per-session memory cost is admin-visible.
 * `--always-ok` suppresses all alerts and always returns OK.